Your Senior Bichon Frise Dog

 - Healthy Diet – Aging dogs have different dietary needs from younger dogs.
 Make sure your older dog is getting all the nutrients that he needs.

-You can still have fun with aging dogs–you just need to help them be more comfortable and learn ways to include them, even if you have to make adaptations to your schedule and your home!
+You and your family will need to learn how to help your Bichon be more comfortable.
+And you may have to make adaptations to your schedule and your home!